-Note that the following system settings are NOT stored in the backup file so they CANNOT be restored.
+Note: Following system settings are NOT stored in the backup file so they CANNOT be restored.

-- Network, see Network Connections Ethernet (on page 29)
+- Network, see Network Connections Ethernet (on page 28)

-- Date/Time, see Date/Time (on page 20)

 - Event Log Archives

 - Backup Files

 Tip: You can export or import backup files from a USB flash drive or network storage.
-See Exporting and Importing Backup Files (on page 250).
+See Exporting and Importing Backup Files (on page 255).

 - ► To back up the current settings and data: - 1.
 If not displayed, launch the User Station Configuration window.
 See User Station Configuration (on page 73). - 2.
 Click Maintenance > Backup & Restore.
-The Backup & Restore page opens.

-3. Click Create Backup.
+The Backup & Restore page opens. - 3.
+Click Create Backup.

 - 4. Once completed, the Backup Archives page lists the backup file, with the filename, software version and file size shown on the screen. - ► To restore to the previous settings and data: - 1.
-If there are any existing backup files, the Backup Archives page lists all of them.
+If there are an existing backup files, the Backup Archives page lists all of them.